aaguil21/vanguard_de_project/submissions/readme.md

 ## Submission

-This folder contaitns the files and scripts for Spotify API
+This folder contains the files and scripts for Spotify API
-    Data Engineering Project for Andres Aguilar
+    Data Engineering Project by Andres Aguilar

 ### Environment Variables